The $n$-fold reduced bar construction: The -fold reduced bar construction

-respectively, where $t_l$ is the target of its right-closest member of $\Theta$ of colour $l$.
+respectively, where $t_l$ is the target of its right-closest member of $\Theta$ of colour $l$ (again with adding appropriate identities if necessary).
 We assume that the empty product is~1.
-This definition is in accordance with the corresponding definitions for two and three-fold cases; the difference is that the powers always equal to~1 are not mentioned there.
+This definition is in accordance with the corresponding definitions for two and three-fold cases; the difference is that the powers fixed to be~1 (like, for example, the outer power of $(f,1)$) are not mentioned there.